 You might also have hearing difficulty or hear ringing noises in your ears (tinnitus).

-In some cases, Dr. Pehling might offer medications, such as anti-inflammatories, nerve medications and muscle relaxants.
-Jaw exercises are also helpful.
+In some cases, Drs.
+Pehling and Gupta might offer medications, such as anti-inflammatories, nerve medications and muscle relaxants.
+Jaw exercises are also an important part of your treatment.

-Dr. Pehling has been extensively trained in the use of therapeutic injections including steroids, Botox, prolotherapy, hyaluronic acid, and trigger point injections and IMS
+Drs.
+Pehling and Gupta have been extensively trained in the use of therapeutic injections including steroids, Botox, prolotherapy, hyaluronic acid, and trigger point injections and IMS

-Dr. Pehling is also experienced in manual therapies such as jaw manipulation and Spray-and-stretch.
+Dr. Pehling and Gupta are also experienced in manual therapies such as jaw manipulation and myofascial release.